semicoderunner/cloudcomputingnotes/README.md

 this command is used to unzip or decompress a ziped file.
 # tar
 gzip does not works on directories so if we want to archive a directory with all files in it we use tar
+# etc/hosts file importance
+linux system searches in /etc/hosts for resolving hostname (converting hostname to ip so computer knows where to connect)<br>> like if we want to ping google.com it will not work if hostname is not maped we have to map that is /etc/hosts file like 8.8.8.8 google.com and www.google.com and ping then<br> it will work without any issue.<br>

 # Shell Scripting<br>
 It is used for task automation for example if we want to install any app like nginx <br>